-On August 25, 2015, Microchip (MCHP) announced a collaboration with Intel (INTC) in order to enhance privacy and security in the Internet of Things (or IoT) products.
+On August 25, 2015, Microchip (MCHP) announced its collaboration with Intel (INTC) in order to enhance privacy and security for Internet-of-Things (or IoT) products.
 Microchip is a leading provider of microcontroller, mixed signals, analog, and Flash IP solutions.

 Microchip’s senior product marketing manager, Bill Swanson, said that Microchip is licensing Intel’s EPID (Enhanced Privacy ID) software for its products.
 He added, “This solves two issues: one being security or authenticating, and the second is being able to have privacy in the data.”
-Swanson was of the opinion that Intel’s EPID is a proven approach with regard to device authentication that provides security and privacy for the “on-ramp” to the Internet of Things.
+Swanson claims that Intel’s EPID is a proven approach with regard to device authentication that provides security and privacy for the “on-ramp” to the Internet-of-Things.

 Tech stocks in the semiconductor and telecom segments, including heavyweights like Micron (MU) and Verizon (VZ), are betting on the huge potential in the IoT space to expand and increase revenues in the long term.

 Huge growth is expected in the IoT space as more devices connect and carry information with respect to users’ businesses, communities, and lifestyles.
 As this universe of information grows, it’s essential to ensure safe and secure communication that protects users’ data and identities.

 Lorie Wigle, general manager of Internet of Things Security at Intel, noted, “By utilizing Intel EPID technology, Microchip’s customers can maintain end-to-end security and privacy in their IoT products and services, which helps them to protect data from device to cloud, minimizes unauthorized access of endpoints and gateways, and will promote a common security framework for IoT platforms.”